NCAS-CMS/cfa-conventions/source/cfa.md

 ### Example 3

 An aggregated data variable whose aggregated data comprises two fragments.
-Each fragment is stored in the parent file and spans half of the aggregated `time` dimension and the whole of the `latitude` and `longitude` dimensions, but does not span the size 1 `level` dimension.
+Each fragment is stored in the same dataset and spans half of the aggregated `time` dimension and the whole of the `latitude` and `longitude` dimensions, but does not span the size 1 `level` dimension.
 As there are no external files, the `file` and `format`